InstantMain/cyberstart-docs/challenges/headquarters/level-11/cryptonite.md

 ## Steps
 1. Enter in *cryptonite -h* and click *Enter* to show its arguments
-    - *cryptonite -n* can be used to ignore the command and used for command injection
+    - *cryptonite -n* can be used to ignore the command and for command injection

 ![see valid arguments](/assets/screenshots/hq-11-Cryptonite/step-1.png)